A man stands in a red convertible car.

 National Science & Media Museum exhibition

-There will be a further opportunity to view Victor Wedderburn’s photographs later this year with a selection being exhibited in the foyer of the National Science & Media Museum between 12 June – 29 October 2025.
+There was a further opportunity to view Victor Wedderburn’s photographs in 2025 with a selection exhibited in the foyer of the National Science & Media Museum.

 Credits